Shepherdess pie or shepherdless pie is a vegetarian shepherds pie, mine has a glorious red lentil & fennel ragu under a crispy mashed potato lid.

 - Turn the heat up to high and pour in the red wine and add a generous seasoning of salt and pepper before cooking to reduce for 5 minutes.

-- Reduce the heat to low, add the bay leaf and vegetable stock and simmer for 45 minutes stirring occasionally.
+- Reduce the heat to low, add the bay leaf, vegetable stock, and lentils then simmer for 45 minutes stirring occasionally.

 - Whilst the ragu is cooking bring a large pan of water to a rapid boil.